-In Spreadsheet.com, rows can be indented and thereby become "children" to their "parent" row.
-Setting up such relationships allows you to collapse rows, and is especially useful in Kanban views, where you can filter to show only the cards of parents, children, grandchildren, etc. You can use indenting and outdenting to create row hierarchies for task lists, project plans, organization structures, and more.
+Spreadsheet.com allows you to create row hierarchies – "parent" and "child" relationships – by indenting rows.
+Setting up hierarchical relationships allows you to collapse rows and is especially useful in Kanban views, where you can filter to show only the cards of specific levels of the hierarchy.
+You can use indenting and outdenting to create row hierarchies for task lists, project plans, organization structures, and more.

-To indent data in a row, select the button in the toolbar, and that row will become the child of the one above it.
-Or reverse this with the outdenting button in the toolbar.
-For more details on indenting and outdenting, see our Quick Start Guide on Indenting Rows to Create Hierarchies.
+To indent data in a row, select the indent button in the toolbar, and that row will become the child of the one above it, or perform the reverse with the outdenting button in the toolbar.